-The 1948 Chevrolet Fleetmaster Convertible shown here was Chevrolet’s first pace car at the Indianapolis 500 Memorial Day race.
-Once again in 1948 Chevrolet only served up warmed over version of its 1942 models.
-Only minor changes in the grille were made on the 1948 Chevrolet.
-But by 1948 Chevrolet was still America’s best selling automobile.
+The 1948 Chevy Fleetmaster Convertible shown here was Chevrolet’s first pace car at the Indianapolis 500 Memorial Day race.
+Once again in 1948 Chevy only served up warmed over version of its 1942 models and only minor changes in the grille were made on the 1948 Chevrolet.
+But by 1948 Chevy was still America’s best selling automobile.

-The 1950 Chevrolet was “First” by every measure of beauty, comfort, performance and economy.
+The 50 Chevy was “First” by every measure of beauty, comfort, performance and economy.
 Chevrolet was the “Finest” in automatic drive with their new Powerglide Automatic Transmission or standard drive silent synchro mesh Transmission combined with a new 105 horsepower engine.
 By every measure of economy Chevrolet was the “Lowest Cost” leader.

 1950 Chevrolet Styline Deluxe Bel Air 2 Door Hardtop

-Shown below is a 1949 Chevrolet Deluxe and 1950 Chevrolet Deluxe.
-A row of slim vertical chrome bars in the lower part of the 1949 Chevy grille was eliminated on the 1950 Chevrolet.
-Enlarged were both remaining vertical pieces with three chevrons and the parking lights on the 1950 models.
-The front bumper and bumper guards were restyled, taillight lenses and housings were reshaped and 1949 T-shaped twist type trunk handle was replaced with a key operated fixed handle.
+Shown below is a 1949 Chevrolet Deluxe and 1950 Chevy Deluxe.
+In a redesign, Chevy eliminated a part of the grille in 1949.
+As you can see from the pictures below, they removed a row of slim vertical chrome bars in the lower part.
+In 1950, both remaining vertical pieces, with three chevrons and the parking lights, were enlarged.
+The front bumper and bumper guards were restyled, taillight lenses and housings were reshaped.
+The T-shaped twist type trunk handle was replaced with a key operated fixed handle.

 Chevrolet didn’t make a very radical switch on the interiors for the 1950 Chevy automobiles.
-New 1950 Chevrolet two-tone interiors were both charming and practical compared to the drab tan and brown interior available on the 1949 models.
-For 1950 Chevrolet choose equally drab shades of light and dark gray cloth.
+I believe the new 1950 Chevrolet two-tone interiors were both charming and practical.
+The ’49 models were available with a drab tan and brown interior.
+Likewise, Chevrolet chose equally drab shades of light and dark gray cloth.

 Typical 1950 Chevrolet Interiors

-The same models and or body styles available in 1949 was again used in 1950.
-Production and sales for Chevrolet and General Motors was up in 1950.
-In fact it was a banner year because there was very little foreign competition due to WWII and the economy was booming.
-Every General Motors manufacturer had a new postwar car in their showrooms.
+Finally, Chevrolet and General Motors use the same models and or body styles that were available in 1949 and reused them in 1950, increasing production and sales.
+Consequently, it was a banner year because of very little foreign competition.
+Actually, it was due to World War II and the booming economy.
+Most noteworthy, every General Motors manufacturer had a new postwar car in their showrooms.
 Popular newspaper and magazine advertising written by the Chevrolet Motor Division stated… What a adventure awaits you and your family when you inspect the 14 magnificent Chevrolet models for 1950.
-For the consumer the 1950 Chevrolet body styles were – First and Finest At Lowest Cost!
+For the consumer the 50 Chevrolet body styles were – First and Finest At Lowest Cost!